Non-Compensatory Damages in Civil and Common Law Jurisdictions: Requirements and Underlying Principles

 - both cause and effect are grave or substantial.

 In the event, the tribunal decided that the test was not met.
 Interestingly, it underlined its decision by pointing out that Mr Lemire’s conduct towards the Ukrainian authorities ‘may have appeared rude and disrespectful’, which served to ‘reinforce the conclusion that a separate redress for moral damages is not appropriate’.
-The tribunal’s analysis compounds the notion that the award of damages has moved away from a compensatory measure and is instead being deployed as a means of dispensing equity, with moral damages available subject to the attitudes, behaviour, intention, and motivation of the responsible state and the investor alike.
+The tribunal’s analysis compounds the notion that the award of damages has moved away from a compensatory measure and is instead being deployed as a means of dispensing equity, with moral damages available subject to the attitudes, behaviour, intention and motivation of the responsible state and the investor alike.

 In Arif, the tribunal referred to the ILC Articles to support its assertion that moral damages may be awarded in international law, but noted that they are an ‘exceptional remedy’.
 It stated that compensating a ‘sentiment of frustration and affront’ would ‘systematically create financial advantages for the victim which go beyond the traditional concept of compensation’.
 It further remarked that both the conduct of the state and the prejudice of the investor must be ‘grave and substantial’ to merit the award of moral damages (thereby elevating the non-cumulative ‘grave or substantial’ standard in Lemire).

 As in Lemire, the Arif tribunal’s finding that exceptional circumstances did not exist turned on considerations that did not relate to the loss actually suffered by the investor.
 Thus, the tribunal found that the investor should have had a certain level of ‘mental fortitude’ to deal with the authorities in a ‘transition economy’ where the institutions are ‘weak’ and governance is ‘improving’.
 These facts, according to the tribunal, have a bearing on whether the exceptional circumstances test is met.
-In the event, the tribunal concluded that although the conduct of the state caused the investor ‘stress and anxiety’, the state’s actions ‘did not reach a level of gravity and intensity which would allow it to conclude that there were exceptional circumstances which would entail the need for a pecuniary compensation for moral damages’.
+In the event, the tribunal concluded that, although the conduct of the state caused the investor ‘stress and anxiety’, the state’s actions ‘did not reach a level of gravity and intensity which would allow it to conclude that there were exceptional circumstances which would entail the need for a pecuniary compensation for moral damages’.

 Although the facts may not have warranted an award of moral damages, the tribunal’s analysis once again turned away from the concept of compensation as a means of fully repairing the harm suffered by the investor towards a concept that permits the tribunal to assess the extent to which an investor deserves an award of moral damages in light of its own conduct as well as that of the state.

-Following Desert Line and Lemire, the tribunal in Bernard von Pezold and others awarded moral damages, overtly stating that such remedy served the dual function of repairing ‘intangible harm’ to the investor and ‘condemning the actions of the offending State’.
-Thus the tribunal considered that moral damages could be deployed as a punitive measure.
+Following Desert Line and Lemire, the tribunal in Bernard von Pezold and others awarded moral damages, overtly stating that such a remedy served the dual function of repairing ‘intangible harm’ to the investor and ‘condemning the actions of the offending State’.
+Thus, the tribunal considered that moral damages could be deployed as a punitive measure.
 The tribunal also referred to Desert Line when determining quantum, awarding precisely the same sum of US$1 million, irrespective of the difference between the factual matrices in the two cases.
 This further calls into question the extent to which moral damages, in this instance, were awarded to compensate the injury suffered by the investor rather than to reprimand the state.

 In Trinh Vinh Binh, the tribunal concluded that the facts of the case warranted a more significant sum than had been awarded in Desert Line, and decided that US$10 million represented an appropriate sum by way of compensation for the investor’s illegal detention for almost three years.